How to Get a Data Science Education with Coursera Plus

 There are many interesting paths you can go down now that you’ve built a solid foundation.
 Ultimately, the question is “What do you want to do with data science and machine learning?”
-At this point you might have an idea for what to do, and a simple search through Coursera should yield an interesting course on that topic.
+At this point, you might have an idea of what to do, and a simple search through Coursera should yield an interesting course on that topic.

 For example, maybe you’re more interested in the engineering side of data science.
 In that case, there’s the Data Engineering with Google Cloud series.
 Or maybe you want to dive deeper into machine learning and learn about advanced techniques.
 There are many great courses in that case, such as the Reinforcement Learning Specialization.